Recycling and Sustainability at Gardening Parsons Green

 Our strategy reflects the borough’s broader approach to waste separation: clear kerbside sorting of mixed recycling, food waste and residual refuse, plus drop-off for garden materials.
 We work within that framework to create a sustainable gardening waste area that complements council services and encourages residents to separate compostables, plastics, paper and glass before delivery to our site.
 This integration makes the local waste stream cleaner and easier to process at transfer facilities.

-Sorted garden waste and recycling bays at community hub As part of our plan, Gardening Parsons Green has set an ambitious recycling percentage target: to achieve 65% diversion from landfill across our site and community collections within five years.
+In the outdoor garden of a residential property in Parsons Green, a woman with blonde hair wearing a plaid shirt and gardening gloves is pruning a dense, green hedge with small, oval-shaped leaves.
+The hedge runs along a paved pathway, with neatly maintained grass in the foreground and more trees and shrubs visible in the background.
+The garden features a mix of established bushes and young plants, with natural tones of green and brown, under soft daylight conditions.
+Gardening tools, including pruning shears, are visible in her hand.
+The scene reflects a well-kept, landscaped outdoor space suitable for ongoing garden maintenance, aligning with professional gardening services offered by Gardening Parsons Green in the local area of SW6.
+As part of our plan, Gardening Parsons Green has set an ambitious recycling percentage target: to achieve 65% diversion from landfill across our site and community collections within five years.
 That target covers all material streams collected on-site, including green waste, soft plastics, pots and trays, and small wood pieces.
 We also monitor reuse rates for donated tools, planters and surplus soil to measure impact beyond basic recycling statistics.

 We maintain active links with nearby transfer stations and authorised depots to ensure compliant, efficient processing of sorted materials.
 Materials collected at our eco-friendly drop-off are taken to local transfer stations in Hammersmith & Fulham and neighbouring boroughs for onward sorting and treatment.
 Working with licensed transfer facilities reduces contamination, improves recycling rates and ensures garden residues such as woody trimmings and mixed organics are directed to appropriate composting or anaerobic digestion streams.